TwistingTwists/obsidian-tools/polymorphism in rails.md

 - delegated types in rails (recording, recordables)
 - recordings -- mutable, recordable -> immutable
 - recordings are organised in a tree - parent-child
+- events -> reference to a recording -> references recordable
+-

 document can have comments